Diligent

 In trying to build compliant cultures, organizations face several challenges.
 Challenges that have been exacerbated over the last year and a half as employers have tried to tackle the dual challenges of business-as-usual and the coronavirus pandemic, which has made for a decidedly "not usual" operating landscape.

-It has been particularly difficult to maintain an ethical and positive workplace culture amid the "craziness that's been going on the last year and a half," as Joshua Toas, Vice President of Compliance and Chief Compliance Officer at The Research Foundation for SUNY, described it at Diligent's Modern Governance Summit 2021.
+It has been particularly difficult to maintain an ethical and positive workplace culture amid the "craziness that's been going on the last year and a half," as Joshua Toas, Vice President of Compliance and Chief Compliance Officer at The Research Foundation for SUNY, described it at Diligent's Modern Governance Summit 2021, now known as Elevate.

 As we move forward, our working world is likely changed forever by a pandemic that has accelerated homeworking and online culture.
 Compliance teams need to be aware of the need, more than ever, to engage with employees and ensure they feel connected to the business and its ethical values.